GENERAL INFORMATION ON THE WORK OF THE COMMITTEE

 The Committee and its work

 The Committee is made up of all 15 members of the Security Council and holds regular meetings in both formal and informal sessions.
-The current Chairman of the Committee is H.E.
-Mr. Gary Quinlan, the Permanent Representative of Australia to the United Nations.
+The current Chairman of the Committee for the period ending 31 December 2013 is His Excellency Mr. Gary Quinlan (Australia).
 The two Vice-Chairs for 2013 are Guatemala and the Russian Federation.
 The Committee takes all its decisions by consensus.

 In addition to overseeing States' implementation of the sanctions measures, the Committee maintains a list of individuals and entities with respect to Al-Qaida and other individuals, groups, undertakings and entities associated with them ("the Al-Qaida Sanctions List").
 Any State may request the Committee to add names to the Al-Qaida Sanctions List.
 The Committee also considers submissions by States to delete names from the Al-Qaida Sanctions List, as well as petitions submitted through the Office of the Ombudsperson established pursuant to resolution 1904 (2009).